Hume Startup Grant Program now liveApplication

 Looking forward: the future of EVI

 Currently, EVI 2 is available only in one model size: EVI-2-small.
 We are still making improvements to this model.
 In the coming weeks, it will become more reliable, learn more languages, follow more complex instructions, and use a wider range of tools.
-We’re also fine-tuning EVI-2-large, an upgraded voice-to-voice model we will be announcing soon.
+We’re also fine-tuning a larger, upgraded voice-to-voice model we will be announcing soon.

-While maintaining or exceeding EVI-2-small’s voice capabilities, EVI-2-large will be more responsive to prompts and excel in complex reasoning.
+While maintaining or exceeding EVI-2-small’s voice capabilities, this larger model will be more responsive to prompts and excel in complex reasoning.
 For now, if your application makes use of complex reasoning skills such as logical reasoning and tool use, we recommend that you configure the EVI API to use EVI 2 in conjunction with an external LLM.

 EVI 2 represents a critical step forward in our mission to optimize AI for human well-being.
 We focused on making its voice and personality highly adaptable to give the model more ways to meet users’ preferences and needs.
 The default personalities of EVI 2 already reflect how the model is optimized for user satisfaction, demonstrating that AI optimized for well-being will have a particularly pleasant and fun personality as a result of its deeper alignment with your goals.